asascience-open/ncSOS/Readme.md

  In the NCML file we can see the dimension we what to join on ("time"), and the netcdf files we are aggregating together ("jan.nc", "feb.nc").
 We could now open this NCML files in something like toolsui (toolsui.jar is a java application available from unidata's website, great for viewing netcdf files)

-3) With the NCML file generated we need to add it to the THREDDS catalog, this can be done the same as any other netcdf dataset.
+3) With the NCML file generated we just need to add it to the THREDDS catalog, this can be done the same as any other netcdf dataset.

 ## ChangeLog